isaac-j-miller/git-watcher/README.md

 You may also configure a webhook listener by using `webhook` mode.
 This will cause the app to stand up an express server which listens on a configured port and path for webhook requests.
 You must first set up the webhook via GitHub (IMPORTANT: you must select application/json as the content type) and ensure that your server has a public IP.
 There are a few configurable options for webhook subscriptions:

 - `path`: webhook request path.
 It can be whatever you want, as long as it is a valid URL path.
 It must match the path configured when setting up the webhook in GitHub.
 Example: `/repos/repo-name/webhook`.
-- `actions`: List of actions which trigger running `onNewCommit`.
+- `actions`: List of actions which trigger running the commands specified in `onEvent`.
 To enable actions for pushes, set `actions` to `["push"]`.

 The original intention for this project was to run actions on pushes, but by specifying the `actions` field, you can configure it to run scripts for other actions as well.

 ### OnCommitAction

-This is the `Subscription.onNewCommit` field.
+This is the `Subscription.onEvent` field.
 There are two types of actions: `inline-script` and `file-script`.
 The following options are common to both of them:

 - `cwd`: Optional. directory to run the command in
 - `name`: Optional. name of the action